François Cevert: Cause of the accident analysed by Stewart

 When practice resumed, Stewart went out on the track in his car on a personal fact-finding mission.
-His conclusion was that his own preference was to take The Esses complex in fourth gear in the Tyrrell, hence he would be at the low end of the engine's rev range, making the car more tractable and less nervous (in exchange for a bit less throttle response).
-Cevert, however, preferred to use third gear and be at the top end of his engine's power range: it was always something of a compromise because of the need to accelerate through the combination of corners.
+His conclusion was that his own preference was to take The Esses complex in fifth gear in the Tyrrell, hence he would be at the low end of the engine's rev range, making the car more tractable and less nervous (in exchange for a bit less throttle response).
+Cevert, however, preferred to use fourth gear and be at the top end of his engine's power range: it was always something of a compromise because of the need to accelerate through the combination of corners.
 Stewart noted that the Tyrrell always felt jumpy through this section of the Watkins Glen track owing to its short wheelbase; he felt that this was somewhat counteracted by driving in the higher gear even though this meant a time penalty if he got his line wrong through the corner.

 A film documentary of the time, shot minutes before the start of the fatal practice session, captures Stewart and Cevert in a spirited debate on exactly this point.
-Another accident occurred at the same circuit a year later in the 1974 United States Grand Prix when another young Formula One driver, Helmut Koinigg, died when his car went straight into the barrier at turn 7 decapitating the driver.
+Another accident occurred at the same circuit a year later in the 1974 United States Grand Prix when another young Formula One driver, Helmut Koinigg, died when his car went straight into the barrier at turn 7, decapitating him.
 As a response to Cevert's and Koinigg's accidents, a chicane was added in 1975 in order to slow the cars through turns 2 to 4.
 That chicane was removed in 1985 after the track lost its Formula One race in 1981.
-It is not to be confused with the current chicane built in 1992 before the entrance to turn 5, which was installed after another two accidents during the 1991 racing season that resulted in severe injuries to Tommy Kendall and the death of J.D.
-McDuffie in separate racing incidents.
+It is not to be confused with the current chicane built in 1992 before the entrance to turn 5, which was installed after another two accidents during the 1991 racing season that resulted in severe injuries to Tommy Kendall and the death of J. D. McDuffie in separate racing incidents.